pip install requests import requests mc2 = "'Hello Warp 10!'" requests.post('https://sandbox.senx.io/api/v0/exec', mc2).json() # ['Hello Warp 10!']

 warp10-jupyter contains the cell magic called

-%%warscript that executes WarpScript code through the Py4J plugin.
+%%warscript that executes WarpScript code through a gateway of the Py4J plugin.
 You can install it with

 pip install warp10-jupyter, or from the source code available here.